-Gone are the days when employees worked in a single office space from 9am to 5pm.
+Gone are the days when employees worked in an office space from 9 am to 5 pm.

 Today, the norm is for organizations to employ professionals from all over the world, working across multiple locations, hours, devices and even different time zones.

 The workplace has diversified intensely, and with it brings the need for digital work environments.
-In order to remain efficient and productive, it’s essential that companies introduce workplace strategies that focus on improving collaboration and communication, which allows employees to work as a team across different locations, environments, and devices.
+In order to remain efficient and productive, it’s essential that companies introduce workplace strategies that focus on improving collaboration and communication.
+Enabling employees to work as a team across different locations, environments, and devices.

-With the changing landscape of organizations, both large and small, communicators must find new ways to create effective internal communication channels with employees.
+With the changing landscape in organizations both large and small, communicators must find new ways to create effective internal communication channels with employees.

-By intelligently combining the technologies that organizations already use, and by introducing modern internal communication tools, internal comms can break down communication barriers and transform employee experience to promote efficiency, growth, and innovation.
+The combination of current technologies and the introduction of new tools focused on collaboration can break down communication barriers and transform the employee experience to promote efficiency, growth, and innovation.

 Modern Internal Communications Tools